fmadio/public/container/centos7/README.md

 .
 .
 ```
-We use tcpdump for example purposes, the utlity fmadio2pcap outputs a stnadard PCAP with Nanosecond timestamps.
+We use tcpdump for example purposes, the utlity fmadio2pcap outputs a standard PCAP with Nanosecond timestamps.
 Any application that uses this format will work

 ## Process Live Capture